How to Get the Most Out of Your Solar System

 Heating: where possible, use electric heaters during the day and retain the warmth by closing doors and windows.

-Slow cooker: let dinner cook through the day so it’s ready by evening.
+Cooking: Use an energy-efficient Induction stove top for cooking or use a slow cooker - let dinner cook through the day so it’s ready by evening.

 Electric vehicles: charge during daylight hours, or use a smart charger/app to schedule charging when solar generation is highest.